tintinrevient/course-planner/README.md

 * Update the availability in the calendar
 * Give positive or negative feedback for evaluations of courses from neighbouring agents

-The utilities can be calculated as below:
+The utility is calculated as below:
-* Happiness = Count(Total taken courses) * Overlap(Courses taken by his or her friends)
+* Utility = Count(Total taken courses) * Overlap(Courses taken by his or her friends)

 Computational trust comes into the following three types:
 * Local trust